It’s was the closest I’ve been to surviving a tornado & I did it in a 69 Ford Super Van in board shorts and pink Havanas next to a girl in a bikini.

 Ahhhhhh driving back through into Mexico.
 We are presented with the same road, same situation, same van, same people.
 We are driving this nice stretch of highway North back to Canada.
 Nice sunny day, steady flow of highway traffic speckled with cars, trucks & tractor trailers.
 The scenery laden with endless miles of fields, dotted by post after post of fence line with the vast wind turbines encompassing the skyline.
-Just as before the road signs post warnings to maintain a slow speed as winds may gust.
+Just as before, the road signs post warnings to maintain a slow speed as "winds may gust".
 Traffic is unusually slower then the previous crossing more then a month ago.
 There is a mild tension in the air as I notice a line of tractor trailers snugging up on one another like a row of circus elephants.
-We just cruze along in the Supervan.
+Ignoring all exterior warnings we just cruise along in the Supervan.
 As the wheels roll on we are passing more and more autos on the highway, I can’t understand it, so I just keep pressing along.
 Jill notices a draft in the van and inspects where it is coming from.
 We check the windows in the front and back, the vents, the doors… nothing.

 I start to notice my hands pull the wheel more to the right to keep the Supervan straight on the road way.
-By now traffic if steadying to 30kmph with the big rigs getting tighter to each other clocking in closer to 20kmph, aside from a number of new pick ups we are the only ones whizzing by traffic.
+By now traffic is steadying to 30kmph with the big rigs getting tighter to each other clocking in closer to 15kmph, aside from a number of new pick ups we are the only ones whizzing by traffic.

 Jill again notices the draft in the cab getting greater, I’m to concentrated on the highway to notice much more then the odd looks we are getting as we whiz by cars.
 We cant for the life of us sort out where this hefty draft has been arising from.